icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 `sayHelloAsync` (you don't block the calling thread but it's harder to obtain the response).

 IceRPC takes a different, more modern approach: the async/await syntax makes async programming so easy there is no need to provide a redundant synchronous API.
-The async/await syntax also makes it clear that a RPC is a call that can take a while, throw exceptions, and should not be confused with a local call that completes very quickly.
+The async/await syntax also makes it clear that an RPC is a call that can take a while, throw exceptions, and should not be confused with a local call that completes very quickly.

 With IceRPC: